 In addition to the amount of padding along the shoulder straps and hipbelt, fit plays a large role in overall comfort on the trail.
 Most importantly, you’ll want to ensure that your pack is the appropriate size for your torso length and that the hipbelt can be tightened to secure snugly around your hips.
 This is easier to achieve when a pack is offered in multiple sizes, which is one of the reasons we rank the Osprey Talon 22 at the top of our list (it’s available in S/M and L/XL sizes as well as a women’s-specific version).
 If you’re eyeing a pack that comes in multiple size options, take your torso length by measuring the distance between your C7 vertebrae and midpoint of your iliac crest (we outline the process here).
 Once you have that number, you can compare it against manufacturer sizing charts to confirm which variation will fit you best.

-Unfortunately, many daypacks on the market only come in one size, including the REI Flash 22, Cotopaxi Batac, Osprey Daylite Plus, Free Range Equipment Canvas, and more from our picks above.
-It won’t be a deal-breaker for a lot of hikers, but the one-size-fits-most approach does mean you get less of a customized, close fit.
+Unfortunately, many daypacks on the market only come in one size, including the REI Flash 22, Cotopaxi Batac, Osprey Daylite Plus, Free Range Equipment Canvas, and others from our picks above.
+It won’t be a dealbreaker for a lot of hikers, but the one-size-fits-most approach does mean you get less of a customized, close fit.
 And it’s worth noting that you still need to know your torso length for these designs, as manufacturers typically provide length ranges (and some one-size models have smaller ranges than others).
 Finally, many packs are offered in women’s-specific versions with different measurements than their men’s counterparts (we outline the benefits of choosing a women’s-specific daypack below).

-Daypack Frames Types
+Daypack Frame Types

 Having a frame isn’t always necessary, and very lightweight or small-capacity backpacks like the REI Flash 22 oftentimes go without.
 For the right person, this isn’t a sacrifice at all.
 A frame adds weight and complexity, and when you’re not hauling anything more than 10-15 pounds, a frame doesn’t benefit you very much.
 In addition, a padded backpanel can accomplish a similar goal of isolating you from the contents you’re carrying and defining the shape of the pack.
 We recommend getting a pack with a frame if you need the extra support or like the defined shape, but again, there are plenty of reasons to avoid one altogether.